Biography

 Photo by José V Gavilondo | Copyright: Aldo López-Gavilán

 His training took him through Havana’s Manuel Saumell and Amadeo Roldán conservatories and later to Trinity College London, where he studied for four years.
 Alongside that classical formation, he developed his language as an improviser largely on his own.
-That combination of discipline and instinct has remained central to his identity: a musician equally serious about structure and spontaneity.
+That combination of discipline and instinct remains central to his identity: a musician equally serious about structure and spontaneity.

 López-Gavilán first attracted broad international attention as a young artist of unusual range.
 In 2006, Claudio Abbado invited him to perform Mozart’s Piano Concerto No. 13 with the Simón Bolívar Youth Orchestra of Venezuela in a concert marking the 250th anniversary of Mozart’s birth.
 Abbado later invited him to perform Prokofiev’s Piano Concerto No. 1 in Caracas and Havana.
 In the jazz world, Chucho Valdés, who invited him to the Havana International Jazz Festival, called him “simply a genius, a star.”